-Finance income comprises interest income on bank balances, loans and receivables and available-for-sale investments, movements in provisions for non-operating exchange gain, gains arising on disposal of available-for-sale financial assets and finance income arising on measuring payables at amortised cost using the effective interest rate method.
+Finance income comprises interest income on bank balances, loans and receivables, movements in provisions for non-operating exchange gains, finance income arising on measuring payables at amortised cost using the effective interest rate method and gains on hedging instruments recognised in the profit or loss.
 Interest income is recognised as it accrues in profit or loss, using the effective interest rate method.

-Finance costs comprise interest expense on borrowings, movements in provisions for non-operating exchange losses, finance cost arising on measuring receivables at amortised cost using the effective interest rate method and loss on hedging instruments recognised in profit or loss.
+Finance costs comprise interest expense on borrowings, interest on late payments, movements in provisions for non-operating exchange losses, finance cost arising on measuring receivables at amortised cost using the effective interest rate method and loss on hedging instruments recognised in profit or loss.

-Borrowing costs that are not directly attributable to the acquisition and construction of qualifying assets are recognised in profit or loss using the effective interest rate method.
+Borrowing costs that are not directly attributable to the acquisition and construction of qualifying assets are recognised in profit or loss.